wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

 * *new feature* Custom colors are now available in version 2.0
-* Automatically plays the next video after current video is playing
+* Automatically plays the next video in the playlist after the current video is playing
-* Highlights current video that’s playing and shows title in the title bar
+* Highlights current video in the playlist that’s playing and shows title in the title bar
-* Easily adjust the number of videos shown in the gallery and paginates all the videos in the gallery
+* Easily adjust the number of videos shown in the gallery and paginates all the videos in the playlist
 * Fully responsive gallery that will adjust to any width and still look good
+* Easily create an awesome video gallery from your video playlist
 * The only video gallery plugin powered by magic kitten paws

 Huzzaz.com Features: